 1) lunch at coffee1

-Since the Soviet Vilnius tour doesn’t start until 2:30, we have time to get some lunch!
+Before we head off on the tour, we have time to get some lunch!
 I suggest rolling over to the hipster neighborhood Uzupis and grabbing a bite at Coffee1.
 Coffee1 is not at all part of Soviet Vilnius.
 Although you could argue that the fact there is a hipster place like Coffee1 in Vilnius just shows how Not Communist Lithuania is now.
 After all, in the USSR, there was no avocado toast.

 There were no fancy chilled Italian coffees.